Is it proofreader, proof reader or proof-reader?

 Similarly:

-If you search Google, you will find about 57m search results as a closed spelling (3), with only 4m as open (1) or hyphenated (2).
-Of course, this only reports what people are using and not what is right and wrong to write.
+If you search Google (for the first set of words above, ending -ing), you will find about 68m search results as a closed spelling (3), with only 6m for each of the open spelling (1) and hyphenated spelling (2).
+Of course, this reports only what people are using and not what is right and wrong to write.
 However, the two are linked!

 Future Perfect is not behind the times, when it comes to realising that we are using a living, flexing and changing language.